alphagov/data-standards-authority/standards-catalogue/docs/adding_a_standard.md

 # Adding a new standard

-To add a new standard in Github:
+To add a new standard in GitHub:

 - Go to the [standards directory](../../content/standards)
 - Create a new file called `index.html.md` inside a directory named after the standard.
 For example to create a standard for `360 Giving` you'd create a file called `360giving/index.html.md`